MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

         If you choose the option for Outlook: The label is displayed in Outlook and the resulting behavior when users apply the label is the same as the Do Not Forward option.

-        If you choose the option for Word, Excel, PowerPoint, and File Explorer: This option requires the current preview version of the Azure Information Protection client.
+        If you choose the option for Word, Excel, PowerPoint, and File Explorer: This option requires the preview version of the Azure Information Protection client.
 When this option is set and users have the preview client, the label is displayed in these applications.
 The resulting behavior when users apply the label is to display the dialog box for users to select custom permissions.
 In this dialog box, users must specify the permissions, the users or groups, and any expiry date.
 Make sure that users have instructions and guidance how to supply these values.

 8. If you selected **Select a predefined template** for **Azure RMS**, click the drop-down box and select the [template](../deploy-use/configure-policy-templates.md) that you want to use to protect documents and emails with this label.
 You do not see archived templates or templates that are already selected for another label.